AmeerTaweel/the-anime-database/README.md

 ## Features

-* Clean, easy-to-use, and responsive design.
+* Clean, easy-to-use, modern and responsive design.
 * Lists of top airing animes, upcoming animes, movie animes, special animes, ova animes and best animes of all time.
 * All kinds of information about a selected anime.
 * Anime schedule for all week days.
+* Uses an up-to-date API.
 * Uses Vue-Router for navigation.
 * "404 Page Not Found" page.